Aliases for GATA4 Gene

 GeneCards Summary for GATA4 Gene

 GATA4 (GATA Binding Protein 4) is a Protein Coding gene.
-Diseases associated with GATA4 include Testicular Anomalies With Or Without Congenital Heart Disease and Atrial Septal Defect 2.
-Among its related pathways are Development Endothelin-1/EDNRA signaling and HOP Signaling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and chromatin binding.
+Diseases associated with GATA4 include Tetralogy Of Fallot and Testicular Anomalies With Or Without Congenital Heart Disease.
+Among its related pathways are Gene Expression and Transcriptional Regulatory Network in Embryonic Stem Cell.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and chromatin binding.
 An important paralog of this gene is GATA6.

 UniProtKB/Swiss-Prot for GATA4 Gene